Updated March 19th, 2026

 Some lawmakers have suggested that Tribal lands are not part of the United States for citizenship purposes.
 This interpretation would challenge how Native sovereignty is understood, especially for students born on reservations.

-With their citizenship status under threat, Native communities would be forced to travel long distance to attain birth certificates and social security documents to prove their citizen status – if these documents are available at all.
+With their citizenship status under threat, Native communities would be forced to travel long distances to attain birth certificates and social security documents to prove their citizen status – if these documents are available at all.
 These effects ripple out: all the way to the ballot box.

 Why Does This Matter to Indian Country?